stjude/Episomizer/README.md

 # Episomizer
 Episomizer is currently a semi-automated pipeline for constructing double minutes (aka. episome) using WGS data.
-The challenge to fully automate the entire process lies in the varying complexity of genomic rearrangements and inaccurate boundaries of copy number segments that require manual review.

 Episomizer consists of two major components:
 * Bam mining extract the reads around the boundaries of highly amplified genomic regions, search for evidence of soft-clipped reads, discordant reads, and bridge reads that support putative SVs (aka. edges) between any two segment boundaries.
-The putative edges are then subject to manual review.
+The reported putative edges are subject to manual review.
-* Composer takes inputs of manually reviewed SVs associated with the segment boundaries together with the highly amplified genomic segments, composes the segments to form simple cycles as candidates of circular DNA structures.
+* Composer takes inputs of manually reviewed edges associated with the segment boundaries together with the highly amplified genomic segments, composes the segments to form simple cycles as candidates of circular DNA structures.